Topological Mixed States: Phases of Matter from Axiomatic Approaches: Mixed state bootstrap

 which is only a function of the compact region $BC$.
 Accordingly, with {\bf P0}, the local channel acting on $C$ cannot induce a change that is intrinsically global in the density matrix.
 More details can be found in Appendix~\ref{app:relative-S}.

-The next two axioms can be stated on local patches of the wave function. \begin{axiombox} \begin{axiom}[{\bf M0}: No long-range order] $I(A{\,:\,}C)_\sigma =0$ for \figref{fig:axioms}(b), where $A$ is the complement of $BC$ on the local patch.
+The next two axioms can be stated on local patches of the density matrix. \begin{axiombox} \begin{axiom}[{\bf M0}: No long-range order] $I(A{\,:\,}C)_\sigma =0$ for \figref{fig:axioms}(b), where $A$ is the complement of $BC$ on the local patch.
 This condition implies that there is neither classical nor quantum correlation between separated regions. \end{axiom} \end{axiombox}

 {\bf M0} is physically natural: it eliminates states that exhibit long-range order, such as those with spontaneous symmetry breaking.
 Furthermore, the condition precludes some pathological situations that arises in a mixed state setup, such as the classical mixture $\rho = \sum_i p_i \rho_i$ with $p_i > 0$, where each $\rho_i$ realizes a different topological phase.
 Therefore, through {\bf P0} and {\bf M0}, we can exclude pathological density matrices.